sigstore/sigstore-blog/content/rekor-v2-ga.md

 Unless you're monitoring the log for entries, we discourage using the read API for computing inclusion proofs.
 The log will return inclusion proofs on upload and these should be persisted alongside artifacts and their signatures.

-Note that the Rekor v2 server does expose a read API, but this is not currently implemented and will only be implemented for specific storage backends.

 ### What are the benefits of Rekor v2 over v1 as a user?

 Rekor v2 is more easily scalable so the public instance will support a higher QPS.

 Rekor v2 also will provide stronger security guarantees that the log remains append-only by integrating [witnessing](https://blog.transparency.dev/can-i-get-a-witness-network) directly into Rekor.
-This will be implemented soon - Reach out if you have more questions on this topic.
+This will be implemented soon - reach out if you have more questions on this topic.

 ### What are the benefits of Rekor v2 over v1 as a private operator?